Pyometra illustration vertical

-While pyometra surgery amounts to the same end result as routine spaying, there is nothing routine about a pyometra spay.
+While the end result of pyometra surgery is a spayed dog, there is nothing routine about a pyometra spay.
 As noted, the surgery is challenging and the patient is in a life-threatening situation.
 For these reasons, the pyometra spay typically costs five to ten times as much as a routine spay.

 - The infected uterus is resolved rapidly (in an hour or two of surgery).